Dreamscaperers: Production

-Reception
+Broadcast and reception

-"Dreamscaperers" was released on July 12, 2013 and it gained 2.700 million viewers ranking it in second place in the United States for the day of airing, it received a 0.5 rating from 18–49 demographic audience.
+"Dreamscaperers" premiered on the Disney Channel on July 12, 2013, and it gained 2.700 million viewers in its original American broadcast, ranking it in second place in the United States for the day of airing.
+It received a 0.5 rating from 18 to 49 demographic audience.

 Alasdair Wilkins from The A.V.
 Club, giving it a grade of A-, described the episode as "a joyous celebration of all that Gravity Falls has accomplished over these first 19 episodes".
 In the episode review Wilkins stated "the show has become sophisticated enough in its storytelling and its character work that it can more easily spotlight a character so delightfully silly".
 He states that Bill Cipher is the most memorable creation in the episode describing him as "the Eye of Providence wearing a top hat", also stating that "the writing and Alex Hirsch's voicework hit a fascinating balance with the character; Bill is capable of genuine rage when his plans don't work out, yet there's always the sense that he's just toying with the kids, allowing them to temporarily beat him because it amuses him".
 However, Wilkins criticized the episode for using "under-motivated stories", also for the efforts by the writing staff to give Mabel and Dipper an equal status in the show.

 The episode won art director Ian Worrell an Outstanding Individual Achievement in Animation award at the 2014 Primetime Creative Arts Emmy Awards.